-- Iowans 65 and up will be able to schedule a vaccine appointment over the phone by calling 2-1-1 starting the week of March 8
+- Iowans 65 and older can schedule a vaccine appointment over the phone by calling 2-1-1

-- vaccinate.iowa.gov, a statewide vaccine information website to find providers and locations, launched Friday
+- vaccinate.iowa.gov, a statewide vaccine information website to find providers and locations

-- VaccineFinder.org is a tool set up by national partners to help find vaccine availability across the United States by zip code.
+- VaccineFinder.org is a tool created by national partners to help find vaccine availability across the United States by zip code

 - Demand is still far outpacing supply, so providers are urging patience.